 - Follow steps (a) through (l) below to restore the nonvolatile memory that can contain personal data.
-Restoring or reprogramming nonvolatile memory that does not store personal data is neither necessary nor recommended. - a.
-Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - IMPORTANT: If the Main menu displays Restore Defaults instead of Apply Factory Defaults and Exit, go to Legacy BIOS Steps on page 124. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - Select Main, select Apply Factory Defaults and Exit, and then select Yes to load defaults.
-The computer will reboot. - c.
-During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - d.
-Select the Security menu, select Restore Security Settings to Factory Defaults, and then select Yes to restore security level defaults. - The computer will reboot. - e.
-During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - f.
-If an asset or ownership tag is set, select the Security menu and scroll down to the Utilities menu.
-Select System IDs, and then select Asset Tracking Number.
-Clear the tag, and then make the selection to return to the prior menu.
+Restoring or reprogramming nonvolatile memory that does not store personal data is neither necessary nor recommended. - Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - IMPORTANT: If the Main menu displays Restore Defaults instead of Apply Factory Defaults and Exit, go to Legacy BIOS Steps on page 129. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - Select Main, select Apply Factory Defaults and Exit, and then select Yes to load defaults.
+The computer will reboot. - During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed c. at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, enter the password at the prompt. - Select the Security menu, select Restore Security Settings to Factory Defaults, and then select Yes to restore security level defaults.